Security Policy for Freesoul Deactivate Plugins

 2. Development Practices

-- Regular Code Reviews: The codebase is reviewed by a security team to identify and mitigate vulnerabilities.
+• Regular Code Reviews: The codebase is regularly reviewed to identify and mitigate vulnerabilities.

 As a default, Freesoul Deactivate Plugins implements a Content Security Policy on all the plugin backend pages to prevent external scripts from loading.